absmach/magistrala-ui/README.md

 Password: 12345678
 ```

-Upon logging in, you will be directed to the Dashboard, which provides an overview of the Mainflux user interface.
-The sidebar elements, such as Users/Groups, allow you to navigate to specific pages for performing actions related to Users, Groups, Users Policies, Things, Channels, Things Policies, and viewing Deleted Clients.
+Upon logging in, you will be directed to the Dashboard, which provides an overview of the Magistrala user interface.
+The sidebar elements, such as Users/Groups, allow you to navigate to specific pages for performing actions related to Users, Groups, Things, Channels, and Bootstraps.

 ### Users